streckgumman/DAT257group10/README.md

 # DAT257group10

 How to run the LifeStyle Application:
-IntelliJ.
-Java 8 (?)
+To run the program we use IntelliJ and Java 8.

-Trello:
+Our groups trello:
 https://trello.com/b/wqvnnadf/dat257-group-10

 GIT INSPECTOR!!!!

-Description Week by Week assignments:
+Description Week by Week MAIN assignments:
 Ebba:
 Week 1:
 Week 2: